Val-d'Oise: Geography

 Val-d'Oise is a department in north central France and is part of the region of Île-de-France.
 To the south of the department lies the department of Hauts-de-Seine, to the southwest lies Yvelines, to the west lies Eure, to the north lies Oise, to the east lies Seine-et-Marne and to the southeast lies Seine-Saint-Denis.
 The official préfecture (capital) of the department is the commune of Pontoise, situated in the suburbs of Paris some 28 km northwest of the centre of the city, but the préfecture building and administrative offices are in the neighbouring commune of Cergy.
 The River Oise is a right tributary of the River Seine, and flows through the province from northeast to southwest.

 The eastern part of the department is part of the Pays de France, an area of fertile plain traditionally used for agriculture (particularly cereals and sugar beet) based on its fine silty soils.
 This part is progressively diminishing in size as Paris expands.
 Part of Charles de Gaulle Airport falls in this eastern region, while other parts are in the departments of Seine-et-Marne and Seine-Saint-Denis.
 The southernmost region of the department forms part of the Seine Valley and occupies the whole of the small Vallée de Montmorency.
 These parts are heavily urbanised, but the ancient Roman road, the Chaussée Jules César, which linked Paris and Rouen, passes through the latter.
 The central and southwestern parts of the department are also largely urbanised and part of the greater Paris sprawl.
 The western part of the department forms part of the historic county of Vexin français, a verdant, largely agricultural plateau.
 Its capital was Pontoise on the eastern extremity of the county.
 This commune is now combining with the neighbouring commune of Cergy to form the new town of Cergy-Pontoise.
 The Vexin area remains largely rural, and across the whole department, one fifth is covered with trees.

 Principal towns

-The most populous commune is Argenteuil; the prefecture Pontoise is the sixth-most populous.
-As of 2019, the 10 most populous communes are:
+The most populous commune is Argenteuil; the prefecture Pontoise is the seventh-most populous.
+As of 2023, the 10 most populous communes are: